 Do you know someone that has gone to jail and don’t know how to locate them?

 Has a family member or friend that has been arrested and you don’t know how to find them?

 In order to find out who is in jail at Darke County Correctional Facility you will need to click on their web site and use the inmate lookup.

 The Darke County Correctional Facility Inmate List has information on persons who have been arrested and are in jail, which includes custody status, bail amount (if applicable), and times the inmate can have visitors.
 Also, you can get information on anyone arrested and processed or released in the last 24 hours.
 Prisoners are listed alphabetically by their last name.
 You’ll be able to find their inmate information fast if you enter your friend or family member’s name, date of birth, or inmate ID Number.

 If your friend or family member may be locked up at a different jail you should check the other Ohio county jails in our Ohio County Jail Guide: Ohio Jails

 A mugshot, also known as a jail processing photo, is a photo taken by the police during jail intake processing.
-A mugshot is make of one full face and a profile photo.
+A mugshot is made up of one full face photo and a profile photo.
 Your full name and jail booking number will be on the photos, and they’re on file at the jail.

 Mugshots of people who have been arrested can be found online, or you can view them at the Darke County Correctional Facility.
 When you search for mugshots online you will need to input the first and last name, and an arrest date, if you have one.